yodaxtah/TexturePatch/README.md

 ### `create`

-Running the following command will create a patch texture in [./demo/crate-brown-wood-patch.png](./demo/crate-brown-wood-patch.png) given the paths to the original and modified textures.
+Running the following command will create a patch texture [crate-brown-wood-patch.png](./demo/crate-brown-wood-patch.png) given the paths to the original and modified textures.
 This method currently also works recursively on directories.

 ```console
 python main.py create ./demo/crate-brown-wood.jpg ./demo/crate-brown-wood-modified.png ./demo/crate-brown-wood-patch.png